-One of the things I love most about traveling is the ability to learn things on every trip – and sometimes the biggest thing I learn is how many underrated places there are out there.
+One of the things I love most about traveling is the ability to learn things on every trip.
+And one of the biggest lessons I've learned is how many underrated places there are out there.

 But West Virginia deserves to be more than just a pass-through state!

-With lots of open space and history and outdoor activities to enjoy, West Virginia is a great destination on its own, as my husband Elliot and I recently discovered on a West Virginia road trip.
+With lots of open space and history and outdoor activities to enjoy, there are so many things to do in West Virginia!
+It is a great destination on its own, as my husband Elliot and I recently discovered on a West Virginia road trip.

 The best time of year for a West Virginia road trip

-Since this itinerary focuses heavily on outdoor activities, I think the best time of year to visit is between May and October.
+Since this itinerary focuses heavily on outdoor activities, I think the best time of year to visit West Virginia is between May and October.

 July and August are usually the busiest months for travel anywhere within the US since kids are off school for the summer, and it's the same in West Virginia.